xmppo/node-stringprep/README.markdown

 If `libicu` isn't available installation will gracefully fail and javascript fallbacks will be used.

+If experiencing issues with __node-gyp__ please see https://github.com/TooTallNate/node-gyp/issues/363 which may be able to help.

 ### Debian ###

     apt-get install libicu-dev